bensutherland/nano2geno/README.md

 ### 5. Align against reference regions
 The demultiplexed fastq files are in `04_samples`.

-Index your reference genome using minimap2
+Index your reference genome or amplicon sequence file using minimap2
-`minimap2 -d Otsh_subset.mmi path/to/the/genome_assembly.fasta`
+`minimap2 -d Ots_subset.mmi 02b_genome/genome_or amplicon_ref.fasta`

-Set the genome variable and use minimap2 and samtools to align fastq samples in `04_samples` against the reference genome:
+Set the genome variable and use minimap2 and samtools to align fastq samples in `04_samples` against the reference genome or amplicon sequence files:
-`01_scripts/02_align.sh`
+`./01_scripts/02_align.sh`
-Will produce stat files as well as indexed and sorted bam files.
+This will produce stat files as well as indexed and sorted bam files.

-Run the following to generate alignments per chromosome in `05_results/sampleID_align_per_chr.txt`:
-`01_scripts/count_aligns_per_chr.sh`

-Then use the Rscript to generate figures:
-`01_scripts/plot_alignment_coverage.R`
-This will produce files `05_results/per_nucleotide_coverage.pdf` and `05_results/sampleID_align_per_chr.txt`, which requires the reads per sample table, the alignments per chromosome, as well as coverage statistics from the alignment.

 ### 6. Call variants

 #### 6.a.
-Identify nucleotides at all loci
+Identify nucleotides at all loci with pysamstats
-This will use the genome and all bam files in `04_mapped`.
+This will use the reference and all bam files in `04_mapped`.
-Set the genome variable to run pysamstats and output the nucleotides found at every position in all aligned sample files.
+Set the reference variable to the appropriate file and run pysamstats and output the nucleotides found at every position in all aligned sample files.
-`01_scripts/03_call_SNP_pysamstats.sh`
+`01_scripts/03_call_SNP_pysamstats.sh`      Rubias_GSI-script-NA.R

 #### 6.b.
 Prepare chromosome selection file
-This step will use a chromosome position file that specifies the chromosome and the position needed for the analysis.
+This step will use a chromosome position file in `00_archive` that specifies the chromosome and the position of the SNP, as well as the according nucleotides needed for the analysis.
 The chromosome position file will have the following format:
 `chrom \t pos \t ref \t var`